 But numerous allegations of extortion and corruption dogged PUSH’s activities over the years, as well as the activities of subsequent Jackson-led groups like the Rainbow/PUSH Coalition and the Citizenship Education Fund (CEF).
-CEF, for instance, has received literally millions of dollars via negotiated settlements with companies that Jackson has frivolously accused of racist employment practices.
+CEF, for instance, received literally millions of dollars via negotiated settlements with companies that Jackson has frivolously accused of racist employment practices.
 These activities have been documented in numerous sources, most notably in Ken Timmerman’s Shakedown.
 Indeed, Jackson has repeatedly threatened businesses with boycotts, negative publicity, and (implicitly) outright violence if they refused to enrich him or his organizations.
 Some examples:

 Commenting on arrangements like these, one corporate executive (speaking on condition of anonymity) said: “It seemed like a shakedown to me.
 They [Jackson and his organizations] had lists of people they wanted us to do business with, lists of things they wanted us to do, donations and things like that.”

 The federal government has also funneled at least $50 million of taxpayer money into the coffers of Jackson and his various enterprises.
 The administration of President Jimmy Carter, for example, directed nearly $7 million in government funds to Operation PUSH.